oganesManasian/Object-tracking/README.md

 # Object-tracking
-Object tracking with centroid and kalman methods
+Object tracking with centroid tracking algorithm, kalman filter tracker and person re-identification model.

+To see the results of each for the three given videos refer to this [linke](https://drive.google.com/open?id=1d-IUrzjbMIyvn1Ah_lp6yvNy_AWPYnEC).

 ## Requirements:
 * filterpy